billy-le/billyle.dev/src/content/posts/adding-github-pull-request-preview-deployments-with-coolify.md

 This next section should be familiar if you followed my other tutorial when I set up self-hosting for this website.

-## Configuring the application for Preview Deployments
+## Configuring for Preview Deployments

 Notice how in the "Domains" field, we see the Coolify wildcard domain being auto-generated with the domain we gave it earlier in the ["localhost" server configuration](#allow-coolify-to-create-wildcard-domains).